Development of a simulation and analysis framework for N{\nu}DEx experiment: Ion mobility in SeF6

-The Avogadro output files were further refined with Gaussian16 (G16)~\cite{g16}, a quantum chemistry package for simulating molecular electronic structure.
+Ion mobility depends on molecular geometry, gas density, temperature, electric field strength, \Fix{polarizability}, and the ion–gas mass ratio.
+Initial atomic coordinates were obtained using Avogadro~\cite{Avogadro}, which employs the Universal Force Field (UFF) to reproduce structural features across the periodic table.
+The Avogadro output files were further refined with Gaussian16 (G16)~\cite{g16} to simulate the electronic structure.
 Calculations were performed using the B3LYP functional~\cite{Becke,Lee} with the 6-31G(d) basis set, which is commonly employed for structural optimization in density functional theory.
 The molecular charge was set to –1.
-Spin multiplicity, defined as $e_{\alpha} - e_{\beta} + 1$ for a given spatial electronic wave function, represents the number of possible spin angular momentum orientations.
-For systems with unpaired electrons, it can generally be expressed as the number of free electrons plus one.
+Spin multiplicity, defined as $e_{\alpha} - e_{\beta} + 1$ for a given spatial electronic wave function, represents the number of possible spin orientations.
+For these negative ion, it corresponds to the number of unpaired electrons plus one.

-In addition, the polarizability was also calculated.
-Although neutral $\mathrm{SeF_6}$ has an octahedral geometry with no permanent dipole moment, ion–molecule interactions induce a dipole that cannot be neglected.
-Polarizability is defined as
+Additionally, the polarizability was calculated.
+Although neutral $\mathrm{SeF_6}$ possesses an octahedral geometry with no permanent dipole moment, ion–molecule interactions induce a dipole that significantly influences transport.
+Polarizability is defined as:

 where P is the induced dipole moment and E is the electric field.
-The potential between an ion and an induced dipole can be expressed as
+The potential U between an ion and an induced dipole is expressed as:

-where Z is the charge.
-Because this interaction falls off as $1/r^4$, it is referred to as the $4$–$\infty$ potential.
+where Z is the charge \reviewII{of the ion}.
+Because this interaction scales with $r^{-4}$, it is referred to as the $4$–$\infty$ potential.
+Using G16 (B3LYP/6-31G(d,p)), the polarizability tensor was obtained as: